 The partnership between CFCM and the City of Columbia continues to be essential to the life and success of the Community Foundation of Central Missouri.
-We do all we do with only one almost-full-time staff member, the Executive Director, and a new 15-hour per week administrative assistant, whose wage and IT equipment is funded by the Community Foundation.
-We trust that the City is proud of our partnership and that the City is helping to make such a positive difference through nonprofit services in Columbia and beyond.
-A copy of the 2018 Agreement between the City and CFCM is attached as part of this report.
+We do all we do with only one full-time staff member, the Executive Director, and a 15-hour per week administrative assistant, whose wage and IT equipment is funded by the Community Foundation.
+We trust that the City is proud of our partnership and proud that the City is helping to make such a positive difference through nonprofit services in Columbia and beyond.
+The Community Foundation works hard to grow its asset base for various reasons, one of which is to become self-sustaining as soon as possible.
+A copy of the 2019 First Amended and Restated Agreement between the City and CFCM is attached as part of this report.